- How is CTSC unique when it comes to building in the cloud?

 - Yes; there are three things to consider:

-- TCG is in alignment with the security requirements from the Information Security Office (ISO), Privacy Office, and the School of Medicine's security initiatives.
+- CTSC is in alignment with the security requirements from the Information Security Office (ISO), Privacy Office, and the School of Medicine's security initiatives.
 We build solutions in compliance with the Minimum Security Guidelines.

 - We assist our clients with Data Risk Assessments to ensure the architecture is vetted appropriately and approved before put into production.